 Work in Progress

-- Build Better Health: Public Housing and the Mortality Transition - with
+- Building Better Health: Public Housing and the Mortality Transition

-Presentations: University of Cork, University College Dublin, Trinity College Dublin, LSE Demography Seminar, CEPR Applied Micro-Economic History Workshop, South Denmark University*, CEPR Public Health Interventions in the Long Run Workshop*, Economic History Society Conference*.
+Presentations: University of Cork, University College Dublin, Trinity College Dublin, LSE Demography Seminar, CEPR Applied Micro-Economic History Workshop, CEPR Public Health Interventions in the Long Run Workshop*, Economic History Society Conference*.

-Presentations: Cambridge Graduate Seminar, LSE Politcal Economy & Economic History WIP Seminar*.
+Presentations: Cambridge Graduate Seminar, LSE Politcal Economy & Economic History Seminar.

 Research Experience